 More than half of the FY 2025 Adopted Budget for the Public Works Department is comprised of operating expenses (54.9% of the total budget).
 Total operating expenditures are budgeted at \$29.2 million, \$2.0 million or 7.2% higher than the FY 2024 Adopted Budget.
 In FY 2025, personnel expenses are the second largest expense category (27.7% of the total budget) and are budgeted at \$14.7 million, \$113,654 or 0.8% lower than the FY 2024 Adopted Budget.
 In FY 2025, 209.5 FTEs are funded, the same level as the FY 2024 Adopted Budget.
 The FY 2025 Adopted Budget for the General Fund totals \$15.9 million, \$1.2 million or 7.0% lower than the FY 2024 Adopted General Fund Budget and is driven by reductions in personnel expenditures (staff expenses were allocated to funds outside the General Fund) and operating expenses.
-The FY 2025 Adopted Budget Capital Outlay budget is \$5.8 million, \$3.9 million higher than the FY 2024 Adopted Budget primarily driven by funding for the NE 9th Street - University Ave to NE 23rd Avenue project.
-In FY 2025, \$479,121 is budgeted for Bad Debt expense, which represents the estimated amount of uncollectible customer billings for the Stormwater Management Utility Fund and the Solid Waste Fund.
+The FY 2025 Adopted Budget Capital Outlay budget is \$5.8 million, \$3.9 million higher than the FY 2024 Adopted Budget for Bad Debt expense, which represents the estimated amount of uncollectible customer billings for the Stormwater Management Utility Fund and the Solid Waste Fund.
 The FY 2025 Adopted Budget for Debt Service is \$1.0 million, \$909,622 or 699.7% higher than the FY 2024 Adopted Budget due to the allocation of Pension Obligation Bond payments to each respective department's budget.
-The FY 2025 Adopted Budget for Transfers Out is \$2.0 million and represents a transfer from the Solid Waste Enterprise Fund to the Roadway Resurfacing Fund for personnel and operating expenses.
+The FY 2025 Adopted Budget due to the represents a transfer from the Solid Waste Enterprise Fund to the Roadway Resurfacing Fund for personnel and operating expenses.